-Pulling the Trigger: On Activation of Rating Triggers in Abnormal Market Conditions, in Light of the Coronavirus Pandemic
+Pulling the Trigger: On the Activation of Rating Triggers in Abnormal Market Conditions in Light of the Coronavirus Pandemic

-A General Overview on Rating Triggers
+A General Overview of Rating Triggers

 Ratings and Rating Triggers

-Rating Triggers are a contractual covenant based on the rating provided by Credit Rating Agencies with respect to one of the parties to a contract (an "issuer").
-Rating Triggers are designed as a conditional clause assuring additional rights to the unrated party (which for the purpose of this article, will be referred to as the "investor") in case of a downgrade beyond a stipulated grade.
-Rating Triggers and the additional rights provided by them vary in accordance with the specific needs of the parties and the nature of the contractual relationship.
+Rating Triggers are a contractual covenant based on the rating provided by credit rating agencies with respect to one of the parties to a contract (an issuer).
+Rating triggers are designed as a conditional clause assuring additional rights to the unrated party (the investor) in the event of a downgrade of the issuer below a stipulated grade.
+Rating triggers and the additional rights provided by them vary in accordance with the specific needs of the parties and the nature of the contractual relationship.

-Rating Triggers can be combined into two kinds of contractual relations: The first kind is a contractual relationship with a direct connection to the rated debt, mainly loan agreements, debentures, etc. In those kinds of contracts, the investor is relying on the rated debt as a cheap and reliable inspection tool, for assuring its claims are well-secured.
-Rating Triggers combined in such contracts restrict the issuer conduct, and thus helps redistributes the risk of default.
-The second kind of contractual relation that Rating Triggers are combined in are ones where the investor has an indirect relation to the rated debt.
-In such cases, the rated debt is used as a signaling tool for the parties for assuring the issuer's solvency.
-Meaning, the investor uses the rated debt as a proxy for the financial state of the issuer, without having a direct relation to the rated debt.
-An example is a Rating Trigger combined in an M&A transaction allowing the purchaser to not complete the transaction in case of a downgrade beyond a stipulated grade.
+Rating triggers can be incorporated into two kinds of contractual relations.
+The first is a contractual relationship with a direct connection to the rated debt; this includes mainly loan agreements, debentures, etc. In these kinds of contracts, the investor is relying on the rated debt as an inexpensive and reliable inspection tool for ensuring that its claims are well secured.
+Rating triggers incorporated into in such contracts restrict the issuer’s conduct, and thus help redistribute the risk of default.
+The second kind of contractual relationship in which rating triggers are incorporated are ones where the investor has an indirect relation to the rated debt.
+In such cases, the rated debt is used as a signaling tool for the parties for insuring the issuer’s solvency.
+In essence, the investor uses the rated debt as a proxy for the financial state of the issuer, without having a direct relation to the rated debt.
+An example is a rating trigger incorporated into a merger and acquisition transaction allowing the purchaser to not complete the transaction in the event of a downgrade below a stipulated grade.

-Rating Triggers differ from one another in accordance with the specific needs of the parties to an agreement.
-Yet, it is still possible to identify general types of triggers in connection to the parties to a transaction and the transaction type.
+Rating triggers differ from one another according to the specific needs of the parties to an agreement.
+Yet, it is still possible to identify some general types of triggers related to the parties to a transaction and the transaction type.

-Rating Triggers can be used as part of a loan agreement.
-In these cases, the investor will use a Rating Trigger to protect its interests from a financial deterioration that might lead to a default.
-The Rating Trigger will provide the investor with a certain set of rights in case the issuer's rating will fall below a stipulated level.
-The set of rights that the investor will receive varies and could go from a requirement for additional or better collateral, such as cash; or, in some extreme cases, to enable acceleration or a "put" option on the outstanding debt (rate and principle) by defining the downgrade itself as a default event.
+Rating triggers can be used as part of a loan agreement, where the investor uses a rating trigger to protect its interests from a financial deterioration that could result in a default.
+The rating trigger provides the investor with a certain set of rights in case the issuer’s rating falls below a stipulated level.
+The set of rights the investor will receive varies, and could range from a requirement for additional or better collateral, such as cash, or, in some extreme cases, to the right to enable acceleration or exercise a “put” option on the outstanding debt (rate and principle) by defining the downgrade itself as a default event.

-Rating Triggers can also be used in third parties' agreements.
-In that manner, the commercial relationship between the issuer and the parties with whom it conducts business is influenced by the issuer's ratings, even though they have only an indirect relation to the rated debt.
-Thus, for example, an issuer that conducts business with a supplier may be required to supply better collateral, in the form of cash, due to a set-off of a Rating Trigger.
+Rating triggers can also be used in third party agreements, so that the commercial relationship between the issuer and the parties with which it conducts business is influenced by the issuer’s rating, although they have only an indirect relation to the rated debt.
+Thus, for example, an issuer that conducts business with a supplier may be required to supply better collateral, in the form of cash, due to the activation of a rating trigger.